Ground Penetrating Radar

 - Bridge Inspection - Comprehensively inspects and assesses bridge decks for depth of cover to reinforcing steel and locations of any voids or cracks.

 - Fast - GPR units are portable onsite and provide instant location results.

 - Cost Reducing - a fraction of the cost of X-ray methods with considerably less time spent on site.

 - Safe - GPR uses a benign electromagnetic pulse (UHF/VHF frequencies).
-X-rays use a radiation source and require evacuation of the site and surrounding area.
+X-rays use a radiation source and require the evacuation of the site and surrounding area.